chrisnoonan98675/site/xl-release/how-to/create-a-gate-task.markdown

 When the Gate contains dependencies and no conditions, it completes _automatically_ when all dependent releases, phases, or tasks are complete.

 When a dependent task or release fails, the Gate does not fail.
 It waits until the release is restarted and the task is completed or skipped.
 A Gate fails if a release it depends on is aborted.

+You can also use variables instead of direct release dependencies by clicking on the "Switch to variables" button.
+There you can select a variable of type Text.
+When the Gate starts, XL Release will search for a release, phase or task by the ID given in the corresponding variable value.
+If the ID is valid, then the variable dependency will be replaced by a normal dependency and will proceed as usual.
+If the ID is not valid, does not exist or is empty, then the Gate will fail.